You are here

 Traffic-Related Air Pollution

 In 2010, HEI published a critical review of the literature on how exposure to pollutants emitted from cars and trucks may affect human health.
 Questions have been generated by the complex findings of the many studies evaluating the health of people who live at various distances from roads or who spend time in traffic.
 In particular, there is controversy about whether the measurements and surrogate indicators of exposure to air pollution from traffic are valid and whether the studies account adequately for potential confounding factors (such as noise, stress, and socioeconomic characteristics) that may adversely affect health.
 In 2018, the HEI Board of Directors appointed a new expert HEI Panel to review the traffic-related air pollution and health literature.
-The findings will be published as an HEI Special Report in summer 2021.
+The review has been completed and is available here.
 More information on the Panel and the aim of the updated review is provided here.